ElkeCodes/elkedotcodes/site/content/blogposts/2020-04-23-how-useful-is-my-degree-in-computer-science.md

 At the time of writing, most of my interest goes to JavaScript, TypeScript and all kinds of frontend frameworks.
 Certain langauge features like closures and scoping rules are stuff that I can translate from my Scheme knowledge in my bachelor's.

-As for the technologies that I use in my day-to-day job as a frontend developer, none of it have I learned at university.
+As for the technologies that I use in my day-to-day job as a frontend developer, none of it have I learned in specific courses at university.
 We had such a theoretical background built up that it was kind of expected that we learned things like CSS on our own.
 If we needed to write some JavaScript code, we were expected to find our ways through the documentation and figure it out by ourselves.
 For example I had done a project in C# without ever having seen a course on C#.